liferay/liferay-docs/adminGuide/en/chapters/01-introduction-to-liferay-ui.markdown

 ![image](../../images/03-add-menu-from-dockbar.png)\
 *Illustration 2: Add Menu from the Dockbar*

-\
-\

-\
-\

-\
-\

-\
-\

-\
-\

-\
-\

-\
-\

-\
-\

-\
-\

-\
-\

-\
-\

 The next option you'll see is the *Manage* menu.
-From this menu, you can access various settings for the current page and any of its subpages.
-The items available are *Page, Page Layout Sitemap, and Settings.*
-Clicking on *Page Layout *brings up a dialog box which enables you to choose the layout template to use for the current page.
-The other settings are the same as their counterparts in the *Control* *Panel*, and are covered in detail later in this chapter.
-The last item in the menu is *Control Panel; *clicking on it brings you to the Control Panel.
+From this menu, you can access various settings for the current page and site.
+The page settings available are *Page, Page Layout, and Page Customizations*.
+Clicking on *Page* brings up a dialog box which enables you to modify details about the current page. *Page Layout* is a shortcut to a tab of this dialog box which lets you choose the layout template for the current page. *Page Customizations* enables you to directly select portions of the page to be customizable.
+Users with permission to customize your page will then be able to customize the portlets you selected.
+The site settings are the same as their counterparts in the *Control Panel*, and are covered in detail later in this chapter.

-The next thing you'll see is a check box labeled *Toggle Edit Controls.
-*This lets you turn on and off the edit controls in the top of the portlet windows.
+The next thing you'll see is a check box labeled *Toggle Edit Controls*.
+This lets you turn on and off the edit controls in the top of the portlet windows.
 This is helpful for administrators who want to look at a page they're working on and see it the way a regular user would.

-If you roll your mouse over *Go to*, the Dockbar** **will expand, showing all of the places in the portal to which you have access.
+If you roll your mouse over *Go to*, the *Dockbar* will expand, showing all of the places in the portal to which you have access.
+If you have access to the *Control Panel*, this will be the topmost item in the menu.
-Initially, the place you are on is highlighted.
-You will see that you are in the *liferay.com*** **community, on the public pages.
+Initially, your current location will be highlighted.
+You will see that you are in the *liferay.com* community, on the public pages.
 Liferay allows for various configurations of pages for end users: you can configure it so that some or all users have their own pages, public and private (or both), upon which they can place the portlets they need to